Private Medical Insurance: Protection and Insurance Advice

 Full Medical Underwriting Private Medical Insurance Scheme is the standard type of scheme where you complete a questionnaire that asks for information about your state of health, so that insurers can decide whether to accept your application and, if so, on what terms.

-This may involve applying a specific exclusion for any medical condition you have disclosed.
+It may involve applying a specific exclusion for any medical condition you have disclosed.
 In addition, they may only be able to accept you at a modified premium.

 For some medical conditions it may be necessary to seek further information from your General Practitioner.